TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 15/Genesis 15.13.md

 ---

-And he said unto Abram, Know of a surety that thy seed shall be sojourners in a land that is not theirs, and shall serve them; and they shall afflict them four hundred years;
+He said to Abram, "Know for sure that your seed will live as foreigners in a land that is not theirs, and will serve them.
+They will afflict them four hundred years.